 Use these instructions in conjunction with Inventory Datasheets #1, #2, and #3.
-Datasheets are available at nnrg.org/ecosystem-services under the Field Forms section, look for Forest Inventory Forms.
+Datasheets are available at www.nnrg.org/resources/monitoring-and-inventory-tools/what-to-monitor/ under the Forest Inventory section.

 1. Locate first plot

 - a.
 For the first plot, start at the control point and locate the first plot using your compass and hip chain or measuring tape.
 It is good practice to calculate your pace during these measurements to calibrate it for the forest conditions you will be in. - b.
 For subsequent plots, use your compass and measure (or pace off) the distance between plots.
 If the brush is very thick and your pacing is questionable, measure the distance between each plot with a tape.
 If a plot falls near the stand edge and part of the plot is outside of the stand, use the instructions on page 12 to establish this plot.
 If a plot center falls outside of the stand, eliminate this plot from your inventory.